atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “I doubt no longer - sincerity is in your countenance - I am happy. -

-I cannot express, Francis, the joy of Emily, and the thanks she gave to her generous protector - Ileave to thy sensbility the picture of her feelings. - Adieu.
+I cannot express, Francis, the joy of Emily, and the thanks she gave to her generous protector - I leave to thy sensbility the picture of her feelings. - Adieu.

 ---

 ## LETTER XVII

 After having enjoyed the gratitude of the lovers, and presented me to Miss Clinton, lord C----- desired them to follow him to Lincoln, where he would stay but a few hours.

 “Is not my niece a charming creature, Rambler - A beauty in distress is the most moving spectacle our eyes can behold - the tears of Emily would have forced my consent, had I not long ago been resolved to give it -

 "Was you not, my lord, a stranger to their amours?

 "I was not, Rambler.
 I loved my nephew with too much affection to be careless of his conduct.
 His valet de chamber informed me of his master’s tastes, manners and pleasures.
 By that means I learned that he was passionately fond of miss Emily Clinton.
 As this intelligence gave me no light into her character or family I was alarmed.
 I wrote to a friend; and his answer re moved my fears. miss Clinton is the only daughter of a rich merchant in the city.
 Having no pride, I made no attempt to oppose an attachment, which could not turn to the disgrace of my nephew; but his silence making me apprehensive for Emily’s honour, I thought it my duty to put her upon her guard against his seductions.
 In my last journey to London, I sent her a card, under a fictitious name, in which, after a few compliments upon her beauty, I advised her to mistrust the inclination of lord W----- as he made a mystery of it to his uncle, and Seemed to be, from principle, an inveterate enemy to marriage. - Lord W----- never dropping a word about Emily, I fancied he had recovered from his love fit, though every post day confirmed he was still in, the height of the amorous disease. - His fear of my indignation was false, Rambler; the rogue invented that calumny against me to deceive Emily, and regain her esteem.
 Had not fortune thrown them charitably in my way, he never would have thought of her for a wife but when he would have had lost every hope of making her his mistress.

 “My lord, I am sfraid, you do not justice to your nephew; he has too much honour to have intended the disgrace of the woman he loves -